March 3, 2025

 Reflection & Discussion

-After the activity, everyone gathered in a circle to share their experiences.
-Many reflected on how this exercise deepened their observation skills.
+After the activity, we gathered in a circle to share our experiences.
+Many of us reflected on how this exercise deepened our observation skills as women.

-Vena then introduced the concept of Shifting Baseline Syndrome and Intergenerational Amnesia—how each generation perceives their environment as “normal,” even if it has significantly changed over time.
-She illustrated this with an example: when someone from a city visits a tea or coffee plantation, they often perceive it as a beautiful “natural and green” space, unaware that it may have once been a biodiverse forest teeming with wildlife and a diverse ecosystem.
-This sparked a discussion on questioning our surroundings:
+We discussed the concept of Shifting Baseline Syndrome and Intergenerational Amnesia—how each generation of us perceives our environment as “normal,” even if it has significantly changed over time.
+We illustrated this with an example: when we visit a tea or coffee plantation from the city, we often perceive it as a beautiful “natural and green” space, unaware that it may have once been a biodiverse forest teeming with wildlife and diverse ecosystems.
+This sparked a discussion among us on questioning our surroundings:

 • Has this landscape always looked like this?